-Financial risks associated with the petroleum industry include fluctuation in commodity prices, interest rates, and currency exchange rates.
+Financial risks faced by the Company include fluctuation in commodity prices, interest rates, and currency exchange rates.
 Other financial risks include, but are not limited to, the availability of funds through equity markets and or debt to invest in capital projects to support the Company's growth.